tbiens/My-Books/README.md

 # My-Books

-This first series is at that age 8-12 reading range.
+This first series is for the age 8-12 reading range.
 It is Star Wars fan fiction, but very softly.